-Home Tags Ice
+Home Tags Ice Caps

-ice Related Content
+Ice Caps Related Content

 A National Science Foundation funded-study by the University of South Florida documents the evolution of Antarctic ice sheets, 20 million years ago.